deklol/slopwave-habbo-v1/README.md

 - Roseau server: https://github.com/Quackster/Roseau by Quackster.
 This package includes a slightly modified Roseau server path so the V1 browser runtime can connect through the WebSocket bridge and preserve the old release1 room/session flow.
 - Thanks to dirplayer for Shockwave runtime inspiration: https://github.com/igorlira/dirplayer-rs
 - Thanks to LibreShockwave for Director/Shockwave parsing and runtime reference material: https://github.com/Quackster/LibreShockwave
-- Thanks to Project Dragon for inspiration around modern source-derived metadata and content configuration.
+- Thanks to Project Dragon for inspiration around modern source-derived metadata and content configuration: https://gitlab.com/asgardjoe/dragon

 ## License